Memory-aware curriculum federated learning for breast cancer classification: Experimental validation

 \subsection{Implementation details}

-\paragraph*{\textbf{Architectures}} We employ as feature extractor $F$ the architecture proposed by Wu~\etal~\cite{Wu2019Breast}, a ResNet-22~\cite{He2015ResNet} that is adapted to take high-resolution images ($\sim 4$ megapixels) as input.
+\paragraph*{\textbf{Architectures}} We employ as feature extractor $F$ the architecture proposed by Wu~\etal~\cite{Wu2019Breast}, a ResNet-22~\cite{He2015ResNet} that is adapted to take high-resolution images ($\sim 4$ megapixels) as input, and achieved state-of-the-art classification performance for breast cancer screening.
 We initialize the feature extractor with the pretrained weights provided by Wu~\etal~\cite{Wu2019Breast}\footnote[1]{https://github.com/nyukat/breast\_cancer\_classifier}.
 The weights of the classifier $Cls$ and domain discriminator $D$ are randomly initialized.
 The classifier $Cls$ is formed by 3 fully-connected layers.
 The first two are followed by batch normalization, ReLu activation, and dropout.
 The architecture for the domain discriminator $D$ is formed by two fully-connected layers with a ReLu activation in between and a sigmoid layer for the final output.
 Details of the architecture of the models can be found in Table~\ref{table:architecture} of the Supplementary Material.
 Our memory-aware CL approach builds on top of the federated adversarial learning code provided by Li~\etal~\cite{Li2020FLDA}\footnote[2]{https://github.com/xxlya/Fed\_ABIDE}.
 Different from \cite{Li2020FLDA} that employs a multi-layer perceptron for 1-D f-MRI signals, we deploy a specific CNN for high-resolution mammography images.
+The models were implemented with PyTorch~\cite{Paszke2019Pytorch} and ran on an Nvidia Titan XP GPU.